 Figure 4.
 Validation of the current code.

-6. Results
+3. Results and discussion

 Figures 5, 6 and 7 show the total entropy generation contours inside the square cavities with a fin position of HF= 0.25, 0.75 m and fin lengths of 0.5 m for the cases where Kn= zero, 0.05 and 0.1 to cover both of the slip and continuum flow regimes.
 Moreover, ϕ = 0, 0.01, 0.1 and 0.2 are considered.
 The contours are plotted for cases where Ra=103, 104 and 105.
 It is clear from the contours that there is a formation of a large clockwise rotating cell.
 By increasing Kn for the same ϕ and Ra, less circulation is observed inside the cavity.
 This decrease will affect the heat transfer characteristics.
 For the cases of ϕ= 0.2 and different Kn, more distortion to the flow is observed compared to the other values of ϕ.
 The more recirculation and distorted contours will lead to better heat transfer enhancement.
 Moreover, figures show that as Ra increases for the same Kn and ϕ, more distortion of the contours will occur inside the cavity, so entropy generation will increase due to the increase in the velocity gradients.
 But still the entropy generation caused by heat is dominant.